 Design Space file: Ugly Christmas Sweater Shirt

-I chose to cut everything out in glitter iron-on except for the cat’s black tail, nose, and the paw prints.
+I chose to cut everything out in glitter iron-on except for the cat’s black tail, nose, and paw prints.
 The glitter makes the shirt a lot more festive for the holidays!

-Once you have everything cut out, you have to weed the iron-on material that is not part of your design off the liner.
-Since all the patterns cut out on one sheet, I separate the different parts of the design by cutting the vinyl apart.
-So for example, with the black, I had two sets of paw prints, a nose and a tail.
+So for example, with the black iron-on, I had two sets of paw prints, a nose, and a tail.
 This makes it easier when it comes time to iron the design on.

 I laid out the design on my shirt before I started ironing to be sure everything was going to fit as I wanted it.
-If you are layering iron-on material, you have to do one at a time.

-Be sure to follow the instructions for ironing.
-For the glitter iron-on, you use medium pressure on the hottest setting (cotton/linen) for 25 – 30 seconds.
+Follow the instructions for ironing or using an EasyPress.
+For glitter iron-on, use medium pressure on the hottest setting (cotton/linen) for 25 – 30 seconds.
 Then, you flip the shirt over and iron for the same amount of time from the back.
-For the design you are layering you only need to iron the first layer for 15 to 20 seconds.

 Ready to purchase a Cricut of your own?
 Click the image below to start shopping!